try-except-try-accept/microbit_simulator/README.md

 ---

+This is by no means complete, I have only focused on the few functions that are used in my Year 8 scheme of work.

+Future plans:

+- Re-implementation of the micro:bit's `music` library using `winsound`?
 - A sort of VM hardware-like emulation approach to mock accelerometer, thermometer etc. input?
-- Re-implementation of the micro:bit's `music` library using `winsound`?

 ---